QUYLLUR NAANI

 Huascaran National Park

 Riding into the white Andes through Huascaran National Park.
-Sound offering and storytelling.

 Day 4